Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 "I don't like the idea that I have to tell my kids or anybody what to do," Ashley says.
 "I want them to be able to think for themselves and make those safe choices.
 But at this point, that's just not possible yet for Brody."

-Still, she says, the coaching she's giving him for his behavior is helping.
+Still, she says, the coaching she is giving him for his behavior is helping.

 While the AAP guidelines advise a combination of meds and behavioral treatment, the research backing this combination is problematic, according to Coles, because the two approaches weren't evaluated separately.